saref/bayan/README.md

 - `modularity`: The modularity value of the returned partition.
 - `optimality_gap`: The guaranteed upper bound of the percentage difference between the modularity of the returned partition and the maximum modularity.
 - `community`: A nested list describing the community assignment of the returned partition.

+### Example
+You can find a few examples of different ways Bayan can be used at this Google Colab address: [bayanpy Examples](https://tinyurl.com/bayancolab)

 ## Contributing